SCORM is dead – what are the alternatives to SCORM?

 Most SCORM compliant software still works with SCORM 1.2, which was published in 2001.
 Digital capabilities and expectations have since increased in every way and continue to rise exponentially.
 SCORM already feels outdated, and will become a greater limitation as digital learning’s potential develops in future years.

 xAPI on the other hand has the flexibility to continually evolve.
-Although it might answer your functional needs now, investing in SCORM may not make sense in a couple of years. xAPI is the more ‘future-proof’ option.
+Although it might answer your functional needs now, investing in SCORM may not make sense long term.
+As the reigning alternative to SCORM, xAPI is the ‘future-proof’ option.

 Making digital learning compliant with SCORM traditionally involves a substantial input of time, money and effort.
-Our LMS package can be optionally delivered with xAPI compatibility with a comparatively much lower investment.
+Our learning management systems can be optionally delivered with xAPI compatibility with a comparatively much lower investment.

 Not sure where to start with your own learning management system?
 See how we can help with Learning Management System development.